The two event-types you’ll need to accurately predict growth and retention

 Types of apps: puzzles, audio apps, occasional-use utility apps.

-Here you want to find early indicators of an ad-whales– that is users who will make it beyond the first couple of days and are highly likely to stick around for long-periods of time – often these whales produce 10X the value of a standard user.
-The proper early indicators are signs that the user is showing high propensity for engagement – they love the app early.
+Here you want to find early indicators of ad-whales– that is users who will make it beyond the first couple of days and are highly likely to stick around for long periods of time – often these whales produce 10X the value of a standard user.
+The proper early indicators are signs that the user is showing a high propensity for engagement – they love the app early.

 Long-term engagement indicators

 These are usually metrics of engaged users by some type of in-app action.
-Most often these are an event divided by active users to monitor a specific user behavior.
-These are “health” metrics you can use to compare user-engagement across version releases, feature changes, AB tests and other long-term product usage metrics.
+Most often these are an event divided by active users to monitor specific user behavior.
+These are “health” metrics you can use to compare user engagement across version releases, feature changes, AB tests, and other long-term product usage metrics.

 def: Apps with high user churn, and the purpose is getting LTV as high as possible within 7 days, as most users leave thereafter